 Love to get off the beaten track?
 Want to see some of New Zealand's most spectacular scenery or enjoy hiking?
 Then we highly recommend making the Routeburn Track part of your NZ adventure tour.

-This is an Alpine walk that is 3 days/2 nights staying in Department of Conservation Huts in the Milford Sound area.
-It is 32km in total split over the 3 days, with the majority of the walking on the 2nd day.
+This is an Alpine walk and you will be staying in the Department of Conservation Huts or your own tent in the Milford Sound area.
+It is 32km in total split over the 2 days, with the majority of the walking on the 2nd day.
 See for more info about this amazing hike.

 Can I do It?